Dendro-X0/next-better-auth-starter/README.md

 - See `.env.example` for all required environment variables (OAuth, email provider, database).
 - Distributed rate limiting via Upstash is optional; when `UPSTASH_REDIS_*` are unset, it is disabled locally.
 - This is a beta release; APIs and flows may change before public release.
+ - `EMAIL_FROM` is optional in local development.
+If omitted, a safe default (`onboarding@resend.dev`) is used.
+For production, set a verified sender address.